The Things I Had to Remove from Dead People's Homes

 Videos by VICE

-Sure, a lot of them are donated by private citizens but just as many find themselves in charity shops after being taken from apartments by estate liquidators.
+Sure, a lot of them are donated by private citizens but just as many find themselves in charity shops after being taken from dead or bankrupt people’s homes by estate liquidators.
 It goes without saying that being a liquidator isn’t always fun – it turns out there’s a lot more to dead people’s apartments than just vintage collectables.
 From time to time, you need to deal with some really nasty things, too.

 I had a chat with a professional real estate liquidator (who wanted to remain anonymous) to try and and understand some of the problems they face on a daily basis.
 This is what he had to say: